Jar (Olla) with Feathers and Avanyu, 1930–1943

 Teach the steps for forming a coil pot by demonstrating the process.

 Have students make pots using the coil method.
 Have students observe and record changes in clay during the steps of the pottery-making process.

-Looking at the shapes of the students’ pots, discuss how the vessels could be used in students’ lives.(See Art Lessons: Physical Changes in Clay and Coiling a Pot).
+Looking at the shapes of the students’ pots, discuss how the vessels could be used in students’ lives.(See Art Lesson: Coiling a Pot, pg.
+1).